 We may wonder why the colors are differentiated to such an extent.
-This huge variation in the colors is possible only because we can create countless variations of the same color by slight modifications in the saturation, hue, and contrast.
+This huge color variation is possible only because we can create countless variations of the same color by slight modifications in saturation, hue, and contrast.
 The minor adjustments in one color are identified with the help of a color code which makes it easier to pick the right one and utilize it for your brand, merchandise, or packaging.

 What is Pantone?

 Pantone is a US-based enterprise that defines the globally understood color language and allots a particular code to each combination.
-In this way, it offers assistance to different brands and retail manufacturing companies that can apply the defined color variations in the logo and make it captivating for the end-user.
+In this way, it assists different brands and retail manufacturing companies that can apply the defined color variations in the logo and make it captivating for the end-user.

-The expert designers working for the firm set the industry standards, which are then followed by graphic designers worldwide.
-The color system of Pantone brings more life to the product’s look and helps it stand apart from the rest in the market.
-Knowing that you want the printing company to apply the color you have selected from the Pantone color book, all they need to do is pick the PMS color code and start the printing process.
+The expert designers working for the firm set the industry standards, followed by graphic designers worldwide.
+The color system of Pantone brings more life to the product's look and helps it stand apart from the rest of the market.
+Knowing that you want the printing company to apply the color you selected from the Pantone color book, they need to pick the PMS color code and start printing.
 The result will be a carbon copy of the idea you envisaged earlier.

 History of PMS

 It all dates back to 1936 when Pantone revived the printing industry and launched a system of color codes that set the standard in the industry.
-It allowed the individuals to pick a new color, do slight variations in the existing one to see which looked best.
+It allowed the individuals to pick a new color and slightly alter the existing one to see which looked best.
 The company first started as an advertising agency named M & J Levine Advertising.

-The two brothers, Mervin and Jesse Levine, were running it.
+The two brothers, Mervin and Jesse Levine were running it.
 In 1956, they employed Lawrence Herbert, who utilized his deep Chemistry knowledge to simplify and assort all the color pigments and inks in the company.
-Initially, he was head of the ink and color division, but later on, he bought the whole company and named it Pantone.
+Initially, he was head of the ink and color division, but later, he bought the whole company and named it Pantone.

 How Effective Is Pantone Color Matching System?

-The designers work by noting the color code and passing it on to the printer.
+The designers note the color code and pass it on to the printer.
 The codes of the PMS system are highly specific and make it a lot easier in the right color identification.
-You can go to Pantone’s website and search for any color by typing its code.
-The search engine on the website is advanced, and you’ll get exact results.
-You’ll see the color along with the listing of color books.
+You can search Pantone's website for any color by typing its code.
+The search engine on the website is advanced, and you'll get exact results.
+You'll see the color along with the listing of color books.
 This approach is relevant and recommended if you are already familiar with the code and looking to explore further information about the color.

 How To Use the Pantone Color Chart?

-Pantone currently has nearly 5,000 color schemes covering the whole spectrum, each with its number and name.
-These Pantone swatches are all designed to be used as spot colors, which means they must be set up as different swatches in digital design software from CMYK or RGB swatches.
+Pantone has nearly 5,000 color schemes covering the whole spectrum, each with its number and name.
+These Pantone swatches are all designed to be used as spot colors, so they must be set up as different swatches in digital design software from CMYK or RGB swatches.

 For offering assistance and helping the printers bridge the gap, a subset of Pantone colors can be replicated using CMYK printing.
 On the other hand, Pantone colors should be utilized as spot colors in most cases to guarantee that the Pantone Matching System functions properly.
 Pantone is reputable in the design and production industries because it encourages uniformity across regions, manufacturers, and equipment.